 Learn how slipovers evolved from purely protective cloths to flourishing expressions of home fashion—and how we’re now ushering in a new, glorious generation of slipcovers.

 What Are Slipcovers?
 What Is Upholstery?

 First, upholstery refers to the act of covering a furniture frame with cushioning and textiles.
 It sometimes also refers to the materials used.
 While the interior components of an upholstered couch, (such as the padding) dictate how comfortable the seating is, the exterior fabrics and materials determine the visual effect.

 In a nutshell (or a couch shell), slipcovers are removable upholstery.

 The History of Upholstery

-If you want to preserve and protect your upholstery fabric, or change the look of it, you can turn to the removable slipcover, which has seen its own evolution over the centuries into a fun, versatile option that is full of potential.
+But somewhere along the way people wondered what could be done if they wanted to preserve and protect the upholstery or change its look?
+The answer is the removable slipcover, which has seen its own evolution over the centuries into a fun, versatile option that is full of potential.

 The Earliest Slipcovers

 Although slipcovers came into existence purely as a practical solution, they quickly became a focal point for interior décor.
-By the 18th century, wealthy Englishwomen were requesting custom-made sofa covers from their tailors, who rose to the challenge by adding piping, cording, bows, buttons, ruffles, and other flourishes.
-Well into the Victorian Era, slipcovers were an area of showmanship for tailors, and a chance for women to express the latest home fashions.
+By the 18th century, the wealthy English were requesting custom-made sofa covers from their tailors, who rose to the challenge by adding piping, cording, bows, buttons, ruffles, and other flourishes.
+Well into the Victorian Era, slipcovers were an area of showmanship for tailors, and a chance for people to express the latest home fashions.

 The Modern Slipcover